 Gumbo is a type of stew which originated in Louisiana around the early part of the eighteenth century and comes from a mixture of cultures.
-The name itself comes from the African word for okra – ngombo or quingombo and a filé gumbo would contain ground sassafras leaves, a thickener and flavouring used by the indiginous Choctaw Indians.
+The name itself comes from the African word for okra – ngombo or quingombo (used to thicken the stew), but a filé gumbo contains ground sassafras leaves instead, as a thickener and flavouring (originally used by the indigenous Choctaw Indians).

-Gumbos can be made with most meats, such as alligator, chicken, duck, rabbit, squirrel, turkey, veal, or, seafood like crab, crawfish, oysters, shrimp, etc. Meat combinations and seafood combinations are common, but it’s unusual to have meat and seafood mixed together.
-However, both should contain andouille, originally a French smoked pork sausage, but adopted and made by German settlers to Louisiana.
-If you can’t find an American andouille in the UK, French ones should be available, but otherwise smoked Polish sausage (from most supermarkets) would do.
+Gumbos can be made with most meats, (especially wild ones) including alligator, chicken, duck, rabbit, squirrel, turkey, veal, or, seafood like crab, crawfish, oysters, shrimp, etc. Meat combinations and seafood combinations are common, but it’s unusual to have meat and seafood mixed together.
+However, both should contain andouille, originally a French smoked pork sausage, but adapted and made by German settlers to Louisiana.
+If you can’t find an American andouille in the UK, smoked Polish sausage (from most supermarkets) would be the best alternative.

-Gumbo should be cooked with a roux – normally fat/oil cooked with flour to create a thickener in traditional French cuisine, but in Louisiana this is cooked further until it takes a toasted chocolate colour.
-Okra and filé can be added for flavour and thickness – some combine the two, while others use either or.
-There’s also some debate over which oil or fat can used, any of the following are acceptable: butter, lard, chicken fat, goose fat, olive oil, groundnut oil, etc.
+Gumbo should start with a roux – normally fat/oil cooked with flour to create a thickener in traditional French cuisine, but in Louisiana this is cooked further until it takes a toasted chocolate colour.
+Okra and filé can be added later for flavour and thickness – some combine the two but most use either or.
+There’s also some debate over which oil or fat to use – any of the following are acceptable: butter, lard, chicken fat, goose fat, olive oil, groundnut oil, etc.

 3lb chicken (jointed)